 - Recognition of the issue?

-- How many parts are in transit that might be nonconforming?
+- How many parts are in transit that might be defective?

-- How many non-conforming parts do you have at your facility?
+- How many defective parts are at supplier's facility?

 - Do we have measurement correlation?

-- How are non-conforming parts to be identified?
+- How are defective parts identified?

 - How are conforming parts identified?

 - Discuss next steps.